 Sub-Quantum Mechanics:

 An absolutely relativistic quantum mechanics that does not begin with the particle as an axiom, but investigates the substructure of subatomic particles that give rise to their properties.
-It is built upon the theory of absolute relativity forwarded by John G. Williamson and Martin B. van der Mark, and is encapsulated by the Williamson equation 𝒟𝜇𝚵𝒢 = 0, where 𝒟𝜇 is a Dirac-Clifford four-vector derivative, and 𝚵𝒢 is the root-energy in sixteen spacetime forms including a Lorentz-invariant scalar ‘point’ mass-energy.
-This is termed the mathematics of absolute relativity (M.A.R.T.), represented by this equation, as well as quantum inversion.
-(See Absolute Relativity Theory: A Proposed Solution To Hilbert’s 6th for a detailed presentation by John Williamson on the subject.)
+It was developed by John G. Williamson and Martin B. van der Mark, and is encapsulated by the Williamson equation 𝒟𝜇𝚵𝒢 = 0, where 𝒟𝜇 is a Dirac-Clifford four-vector derivative, and 𝚵𝒢 is the root-energy in sixteen spacetime forms including a Lorentz-invariant scalar ‘point’ mass–energy.
+It has been named the Mathematics of Absolute Relativity Theory (M.A.R.T.), and it is represented by this equation, as well as the concept of quantum inversion.
+(For a detailed presentation on the subject by John Williamson, see VIDEO: Absolute Relativity Theory: A Proposed Solution To Hilbert’s 6th.)

 Superstrong Force: